Statistical Query Lower Bounds for Tensor PCA: Proof Overview for Theorem

 The intuition for this is as follows.
 Consider a fixed realization of the r.v.~$\bm V$.
 Suppose for a query $q$, we have $|\E_{D_{\bm V}} q(\bm T) - \E_{D_0} q(\bm T) | \gtrsim n^{-\frac{1}{2}}$.
 Then given a response from an arbitrary $\vstat{D}{n}$ oracle, one can distinguish if $D = D_0$ or if $D=D_{\bm V}$ since the gap $|\E_{D_{\bm V}} q(\bm T) - \E_{D_0} q(\bm T) |$ is more than the size of the error introduced by the $\vstat{D}{n}$ oracle.
 In this situation, we say that the query $q$ has \emph{resolved} the alternative hypothesis $D_{\bm V}$.
 In order to solve the composite hypothesis testing problem of distinguishing $D = D_0$ or $D \in \mathcal{D}(\pi)$, one must ask queries to resolve at least every hypothesis $D_{\bm V}$ for every possible realization of $\bm V$.
 Note that for a query $q$, the quantity $\Delta(q; D_0)$ measures the information content of a single query: the fraction of realizations of $\bm V$ that are resolved by the query $q$.
 In order to minimize the number of queries asked, one should ask powerful queries: single queries which resolve a large fraction of hypotheses in one go.
 Hence, in order to show that no SQ algorithm can solve Tensor PCA with polynomially many queries it is sufficient to show that any single query resolves at most $o(d^{-t})$ fraction of possible realizations of $\bm V$ $\forall \; t \in \N$.

-For the estimation problem, we extend standard results about SQ lower bounds to show that the number of queries that need to be made to solve the estimation problem with $n$ samples is governed by the asymptotics of a quantity analogous to object in Eq.~\ref{main_object_of_study} with a small change: the measure $D_0$ can be replaced by an arbitrary measure on $D_\star$ on $\tensor{\R^d}{k}$.
+For the estimation problem, the results of \citet[Theorem 4.2]{feldman2017general} show that the number of queries that need to be made to solve the estimation problem with $n$ samples is governed by the asymptotics of a quantity analogous to object in Eq.~\ref{main_object_of_study} with a small change: the measure $D_0$ can be replaced by an arbitrary measure on $D_\star$ on $\tensor{\R^d}{k}$.
 For most cases, choosing $D_\star = D_0$ suffices.
 In other cases we will choose